Mount Anville

 GENERAL A detached two storey six bay Georgian house with a Doric style porch approached by

-transplanted to create the public gardens in Bray.
+Mount Anville were transplanted in 1863 to create the public gardens in Bray.

-In 1865 Mount Anville was sold to Madame Julia Scully, the Superioress of the Convent of the Sacred Heart,
+In 1865 Mount Anville was sold to Madame Julia Scully, the Superior of the Convent of the Sacred Heart,

-Glasnevin and sister to Vincent Scully QC, MP and a large wing was added to the design of George Ashlin.
+Glasnevin and sister to Vincent Scully QC, MP.
+A large wing was added to the design of George Ashlin

-In 1884 an Oratory was built in grounds commissioned by Ashlin's mother, Dorinda Ashlin.
-It had two
+and in 1884 an Oratory was built in grounds commissioned by Ashlin's mother, Dorinda.
+A garden

 YEAR BUILT circa 1798